 Juanita Bailey became Director of BBHH in the early 1970s following 30 years of service as church secretary to Bro.
 Bill.
 She led the ministry until her retirement in October 2001 at the age of 88.
 During those many years she fed the hungry, provided medicine for the sick, and clothed the needy.
 The doors of Brother Bill's Helping Hand were always open - as was Mrs. Bailey’s heart - to anyone in need.
 Juanita Bailey passed away in 2008, leaving a remarkable legacy of service.

-Today under the leadership of Executive Director Suzanne Griffin BBHH employs eleven staff members and benefits from an expansive volunteer base composed both of individuals living in the community of West Dallas and from throughout the Metroplex.
+Today under the leadership of Executive Director Wes Keyes BBHH employs eleven staff members and benefits from an expansive volunteer base composed both of individuals living in the community of West Dallas and from throughout the Metroplex.
 Volunteer doctors have been the core of our Community Clinic since it opened in 2007.
-Now working with them is a full-time Physician's Assistant funded by Methodist Hospital.
+Now working with them is a full-time medical provider funded by Methodist Hospital.